Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Disjoint complements

-\begin{proof} The proof of the fact that $\aspp$ is a mixed lattice cone is similar to the proof of Theorem \ref{pos_disj}.
-The only real difference is in showing that the set $\aspp$ is closed under addition, and this follows immediately from the preceding lemma. \end{proof}
+\begin{bproof} The proof of the fact that $\aspp$ is a mixed lattice cone is similar to the proof of Theorem \ref{pos_disj}.
+The only real difference is in showing that the set $\aspp$ is closed under addition, and this follows immediately from the preceding lemma. \end{bproof}